Send the link below via email or IMCopy

 Horizon Line — "The line formed by the actual horizon or an imaginary line parallel to the ground at eye level."

-To find these lines, you simply "stand erect and look straight forward or point the camera parallel to the ground."
+To find these lines, you simply "stand straight and look straight forward or point the camera parallel to the ground."

 Crowding Effect — When depth is generated because items get closer and closer as they move higher up in a picture plane.
 Can serve as an important depth cue.